perls-workshop/perls-workshop.github.io/index.md

 Submitted papers must conform to the <a href="https://neurips.cc/Conferences/2021/CallForPapers" target="blank">NeurIPS 2021 formatting instructions</a>.

-Paper submission will be through OpenReview (link TBA).
+Paper submission will be through OpenReview - please use <a href="https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/PERLS" target="#">this URL</a>.

 # How to participate